Archibald Primrose, 5th Earl of Rosebery: Landholdings

+Legacy and evaluations

+Rosebery's position in British politics was puzzling to contemporaries and historians due to the enigmatic nature of his private and public lives.
+He had an air of privileged detachment, which persisted throughout his brief stint in the political limelight and his significant years in the background.
+Although he was an orator and statesman in the mold of his original leader, Gladstone, his fifteen-month term as Liberal Prime Minister in 1894-5 was an unhappy spectacle.
+Lord Rosebery's failure to live up to his potential disappointed Liberals of all kinds.
+Journalists and biographers have criticized his lack of character and sense of failure, possibly influenced by his Scottish Calvinist upbringing.
+Despite his love for luxury and pleasure, his motives for leaving and returning to politics may not have been solely self-indulgent.
+He was known for his passion for racehorses, even ending his studies at Oxford to pursue them.

 Place-name tributes

 The Oatlands area in the South Side of Glasgow was laid out in the late 19th and early 20th centuries, contemporary with Rosebery's most prominent period.
 The area is much changed since it was originally laid out, but several of the original street names had an association with him or areas around his estate to the northwest of Edinburgh: Rosebery Street, Dalmeny Street, Queensferry Street, Granton Street and Cramond Street.

 In London, Rosebery Avenue, running between Holborn and Clerkenwell, was named after him, in recognition of his service as the London County Council's first chairman.

 Rosebery, New South Wales, a suburb of Sydney, is named after him.
 A major street, Dalmeny Avenue, runs through the area.
 Rosebery, Tasmania is also named after him, via the name of a mining company.
 Dalmeny, New South Wales, a suburb on the New South Wales South Coast, is named after him.
 Roseberry Avenue in the suburb of South Perth, Western Australia, is also named after him.
 The former township of Rosebery in South Australia (now part of Collinswood) was named for him, as was modern-day Rosebery Lane in Collinswood.
 Rosebery in the north west of Victoria, some 15 km south of Hopetoun is also named after him.

 Rosebery House, Epsom College, in Epsom, is named after him.

 Rosebery School sits on an area of land given to the borough by Lord Rosebery.

-In October 1895 Lord Rosebery opened the new Liberal Club on Westborough, in Scarborough, only months after being Prime Minister.
+In October 1895 Lord Rosebery opened the new Liberal Club on Westborough, in Scarborough, only months after resigning as Prime Minister.
 The building now houses a Wetherspoons, which is named in his honour.